samayass/Tri3-Samaya/docs/createtask.md

    <tr>
     <th>3ciii</th>
     <th>Describes in general what the identified procedure does and how it contributes to the overall functionality of the program</th>
-    <th>This procedure compares the letters of the word inputted to that of the random word and changes the colors of the output accordingly.
-This contributes to the overall functionality since it allows the user to continue their game based on the programs outputs. </th>
+    <th>This procedure compares the letters of the word inputted to that of the random word, and changes the colors of the output accordingly.
+This contributes to the overall functionality, since it allows the user to continue their game based on the programs outputs. </th>
    </tr>
    <tr>
     <th>3civ</th>